-- To streamline communications, please contact with me via email only (dhdelao@gmail.com)-do not use Canvas. - Indicate your section number in the subject line or somewhere in the body.
-This helps me reply to your email in a timely manner. - Email me individually rather than as a reply to a group message because I can easily miss these responses. - Due to the high volume of email I receive daily, it may take me a day (or more) to respond. - Unless it affects an in-class essay or presentation, there is no need to contact me if you miss class. - If you were absent, please do not message me to ask what you missed.
-As soon possible, obtain the email addresses of at least two other members of the class.
+- Indicate your section number in the subject line, or somewhere in the body.
+This helps me reply to your email in a timelier manner. - Google Docs users: PLEASE REMEMBER TO GRANT ME PERMISSION TO EDIT IT BEFORE YOU SHARE.
+Otherwise, I have to request permission to edit your document, lengthening the process. - Email me individually rather than as a reply to a group message because I can easily miss these responses. - Due to the high volume of email I receive daily, it may take me a day (or more) to respond. - Unless it affects an in-class essay or presentation, there is no need to contact me if you miss class. - If you are absent, please do not message me to ask what you missed.
+You should have the contact information of at least two other classmates.
 They should be able to fill you in on any relevant information.
-If you still have a question, then feel free to contact me. - It is also highly recommended you upload a clear photo to your Canvas and email accounts for easier reference.
+If you still have a question, then feel free to contact me.